Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Experiments

 For S-Muon with $\alpha=0.5$, we tune all hyperparameters to find the optimal configuration \texttt{lr=0.42(1 - step/\allowbreak{}total\_steps)}, \texttt{momentum=0.63}, \texttt{nesterov = True}, \texttt{sign\_lr\_coeff = 0.003}, achieving $94.03 \pm 0.13\%$ validation accuracy (\figureref{fig:diff_alphas}), which slightly exceeds vanilla Muon's performance.

 The Muon-level performance is remarkable given that F-Muon and S-Muon operate with substantially different constraint geometries. \figureref{fig:cifar_ball} visualizes F-Muon by plotting the LMO balls of Muon and F-Muon (scaled by actual learning rates) in the 2D space of singular values (with all other singular values set to zero).
-S-Muon cannot be visualized in this manner because the Chebyshev norm is not a function of singular values alone, and visualizing $\norms{\cdot}$ for $\Rmn$ with $m, n > 2$ requires at least 4D space.
+S-Muon cannot be visualized in this manner because the Chebyshev norm is not a function of singular values alone, and visualizing $\norms{\cdot}$ for $\Rmn$ with $m, n \geq 2$ requires at least a 4D space.
 Nevertheless, the LMO ball of S-Muon clearly differs substantially from Muon's, as the effective SignSGD learning rate $\texttt{lr} = (1-\alpha)\texttt{sign\_lr\_coeff} = 6.3 \cdot 10^{-4}$ is comparable to typical SignSGD learning rates in deep learning.

 Notably, even the pathological case $\alpha > 1$, which corresponds to an LMO constraint region that is not a norm ball, achieves accuracy nearly identical to vanilla Muon.
-These observations raise fundamental questions about the sensitivity of LMO-based algorithms to the shape of the constraint region.
+These observations raise a fundamental question about the sensitivity of LMO-based algorithms to the shape of the constraint region.

 Additional results, including gradient norm profiling and performance comparisons with Fanions and F-Fanions, are provided in \sectionref{sec:cifar_underhood}.